 Don’t expect the Leghorn to be a cuddly chicken, either.
 He will likely remain independent as this is what the original bird was like.
 At the same time, there are a few Leghorn owners who state that their chickens present a good bit of interaction with them.

 The Leghorn chicken is one of the healthiest varieties of bird to raise, but give her a place to roost and be protected from harsh winter cold.
-They are independent birds that tolerate humans but aren’t considered very friendly.
+They are independent birds that tolerate humans but aren’t considered very cuddly or interactive.
 They lay well and have no real health issues.

 The Leghorn is a favorite of the poultry industry, particularly where laying hens are concerned.
 However, this also makes them one of the most abused breeds of chicken.

 Remember, these hens tend not to lay past their fourth year, so many poultry farmers will allow for them to be bought and put in someone’s backyard.
 (Keep in mind that the Leghorn is not a very sought out “table” chicken; this probably gives him a little more attractive as a bird to be rehomed.)

 The Leghorn does not require much in the way of food either.
 In fact, they love to look for the occasional worm or other tantalizing natural food (ticks, anyone?).
 They thrive on being allowed to be independent creatures, and they are a great addition to anyone’s backyard flock.